North Carolina Train Rides

 North Carolina is home to the largest preserved roundhouse in the U.S. at the former Southern Railway's Spencer Shops.
 Norfolk Southern services 1,299 miles of the state's 3,225 route miles.
 North Carolina also boasts of the nations longest straight rail section at 78.86 miles between Wilmington and Hamlet.

 Tweetsie Railroad is a unique attraction that allows children and families to explore their imaginations and a whole lot more.
 Be a cowboy, Indian or an engineer.
 And of course, every guest will want to take a ride on the historic steam locomotive # 12, a 1912 Baldwin works narrow gauge 4-6-0, listed on the National Register of Historic Places.
-Train rides include a Halloween Ghost Train.
-Directions.
+Theme train rides include a Halloween Ghost Train during October.

 Smoky Mountain Trains is large collection of 7,000 Lionel™ engines, cars and accessories, impressive operating layout, children’s activity center, and gift/toy shop.
 The Polar Express in Bryson City, NC is run by the Great Smoky Mountain Railway.

 Charlotte Trolley is home to Car #85, built in 1927.
 It is Charlotte’s only original electric trolley car still in operation .
 Museum devoted to the history of streetcars in the South.

 Denton Farm Park is a family owned historical park and campground with 15 restored buildings including a general store, grist mill, church, plantation house, blacksmith shop and a log cabin.
 The Handy Dandy Railroad operates a full-size steam locomotive, a 1942 Porter 0-4-0, No.9, that encompasses the park on a 1 1/2 mile track.
 Country Christmas train.
 Directions.